 It is fascinating to see the correlation between the desperately-fast advancement in innovation and technology in this information-based economy for the 21st century and genuine endeavors by scientists and engineers for making a better world.
 Our strong team of 55 academics and their PhDs are committed to delivering leadership in world-class research frontiers.
 Currently, we boast 15 Fellows of the Institute of Electrical and Electronics Engineers, USA (FIEEE) and Fellowships in the International Federation of Automatic Control, the Optical Society of America, the American Vacuum Society, the Electrochemical Society, the International Association for Pattern Recognition, the World Academy of Sciences, the Croucher Foundation, and other professional societies.
 With the support of the Ministry of Science and Technology, PRC, the State Key Laboratory of Millimeter Waves, first of its kind in Hong Kong, was established in 2008.
 Our staff’s efforts paid off by winning major grants in support of their groundbreaking research initiatives – EE has three on-going Collaborative Research Fund (CRF) projects and one Theme-based Research Scheme (TRS) project with grants support totaling HK$18 million and HK$28 million, respectively.

-Recently, our Department was ranked 20th worldwide and 1st in Hong Kong by subject in Electrical and Electronic Engineering according to 2016 Academic Ranking of World Universities by Shanghai Jiao Tong University.
+Our Department was ranked 16th worldwide by subject in Engineering according to U.S. News and World Report University Rankings 2018 – Best Global Universities for Engineering; and 31st worldwide and 2nd in Hong Kong by subject in Electrical and Electronic Engineering according to 2017 Academic Ranking of World Universities by Shanghai Jiao Tong University.

 Nurturing new stars of EE profession is one of our top goals to achieve.
 The Department offers BEng programmes in Computer and Data Engineering, Electronic and Communication Engineering, and Information Engineering, of depth that prepares students for their technology driven career path and beyond, yet broad enough to allow them to pursue other career paths.
 At the postgraduate level it offers taught Master’s programmes in Electronic Information Engineering and Multimedia Information Technology, and research degree programmes.
 We have a total of around 1,200 students, among them about one fifth are graduate students.
 Our programmes and experiential-learning education build students the cornerstone for taking positions of leadership in science and technology.